hamdongunner/hamdongunner/README.md

 ### Hi there, I'm Mohammed Dhyauldeen - aka [HAMDON][website] 👋

-## I'm a Iraqi Developer, and Coding Trainor in FikraCamps!
+## I'm an Iraqi Developer, and Coding Trainor in FikraCamps!

 - 👨‍💻 I’m currently working in [Solo Creative Studio][solo]!
 - 👯 I’m looking to collaborate with content creators